-Key Action: Improve stude successful course completi nt access to free technology and other class materials that supports on.
+Key Action: Improve student access to free technology and other class materials that supports successful course completion.

 Strategies & Initiatives Improve access to and familiarity with technology to ensure equitable services for technology insecure students.
-Steps & Tasks Advertise the Chromebook Loan program, internet/Wi-Fi hotspots, graphing calculator rentals, computer labs, etc. to students.
-Work with basic needs department to increase accessibility of technology available to students.
-Host workshops on how to use technology properly and effectively.
-Continue to host and advertise Academic Success Center workshops on online learning.
-Provide more free materials for students, whether OERs, printed documents from graphics, or books purchased and located in the library.
-Responsible Lead • Contributing Groups Student Equity and Achievement Program (SEAP) Academic Success Center IT Promotions Instruction Library Timeline Fall 2024 Resources Needed Funding for additional technology Staff to get technology to students and develop workshop to train students
+Steps & Tasks • Advertise the Chromebook Loan program, internet/Wi-Fi hotspots, graphing calculator rentals, computer labs, etc. to students.
+Work with basic needs department to increase accessibility of technology available to students. • Host workshops on how to use technology properly and effectively. • Continue to host and advertise Academic Success Center workshops on online learning. • Provide more free materials for students, whether OERs, printed documents from graphics, or books purchased and located in the library. • Have at least one section of ZTC for each math course at GWC.
+Responsible Lead • TBD Contributing Groups Student Equity and Achievement Program (SEAP) Academic Success Center

+Key Action: Improve stu successful course comple dent access to free technology and other class materials that supports etion.

+• IT

+Promotions

+Instruction

+Library

+Timeline Fall 2024

+Resources Needed Funding for additional technology

+Staff to get technology to students and develop workshop to train students